vbenavente/data-structures/README.md

   - http://stackoverflow.com/questions/23337471/how-to-properly-assert-that-exception-raises-in-pytest

 ### Singly vs. Doubly Linked Lists
-- Singly Linked-List
+- A singly Linked-List
   - easier to implement
   - takes up less memory
   - faster to add or delete if you are only concerned with the next node
 - Doubly Linked-List
   - easy access to both ends of the list
   - can delete previous node without traversing from head node

+  A singly linked list has a few advantages over a doubly linked list.
+Singly linked lists are easier to implement, take up less memory on the host machine, and it is faster to add or delete node from the list.
+Doubly linked lists have a few advantages over singly linked lists, such as: easy access to both ends of the list and you can delete a node from anywhere in the list without traversing from the head.
+Choosing between these different list types is a complicated question of performance vs memory concerns.

 ### resources and collaborations